hadigghazi/SmartCampus/README.md

      ```

    **Chat Firebase Setup:**
-   - Similarly, create a new project for the Chat App, and set up Firebase for handling chat.
+   - Similarly, create a new project for the Chat App and configure Firebase to manage chat functionalities.
+In this case, Firebase authentication is used because chat
+    feature needs to be accessible even to users who are not authenticated within the system.
    - Copy the Firebase API key into the `.env` file in `SmartCampus-Chat`:

      ```env